tapis-project/Smart-Data_Collection_for_sensor_networks/_episodes/01-introduction.md

 Tapis is a National Science Foundation (NSF) funded web-based API framework for securely managing computational workloads across infrastructures and institutions.
 The newest iteration, Tapis V3, has several new capabilities, including a multi-site security kernel, streaming data APIs, and high-level support for containerized applications.
 Tapis provides several APIs for data management and processing.
 We will be working with the streams API for handling stream style data typical of a sensor network.

----
-title: "Introduction to Streams API and Abaco" teaching:20
-exercises: 0
-questions:
-- "What is Tapis Streams API and Abaco?"
-objectives:
-- "Learn background about the Tapis Streams API and Abaco."
-keypoints:
-- "The Tapis streams API provides organizational structures for representing sensor networks and streaming real time data."
-- "Abaco provides function-as-a-service functionality to Tapis by allowing containerized workflows to be kicked off via messages sent by a client."
----

 ## Streams API